Funkschy/crispy/README.md

 Crispy is a dynamically typed minimalistic scripting language.
 This implementation includes a bytecode compiler and a simple stack based virtual machine.

+Take a look at some of the expamples in res/test/ to get an idea.

 A slightly more advanced (but way slower) version of crispy can be found here: https://github.com/crispyteam/crispy-lang